Furkan-AVCU/UL_A.S.11_Simple_My_Instagram_Clone_Java_App/README.md

 In this project users can sign up and sign in the Minstagram users can share post with images and comment.
 All users able to see all posts

+- (Information) I am using Picasso library to import image from Firebase to RecyclerView

-- I implemented saving data on Firebase and pulling data on Firebase
+- (Update) I implemented saving data on Firebase and pulling data on Firebase

-- I added PostAdapter and PostModel.
+- (Update) I added PostAdapter and PostModel.
 With these things, users can share image posts and comment on UploadActivity and all users can see all posts in FeedActivity.
-- I am using Picasso library to import image from Firebase to RecyclerView

 # Minstegram Screenshots and Explanations
 -----------------------------------------------